Kern000/Kern000/README.md

 <h2>Full Stack Developer</h2>
 <ul>
   <li>
-    <p> Check out my latest 4-day Sprint.
+    <p> Check out my latest 4-day Sprint here.
 Understood and coded out OOP and functions for a number of advance data structures and algorithm, including Dijkstra Algorithm, Binary Trees, and Heaps.
 Modules can be imported by pulling this folder to your project. <a href="https://github.com/Kern000/advance-data-structures" target="_blank"> Link to repo is here </a> </p>

   </li>
   <p></p>